tokejepsen/conda-git-deployment/README.md

 Mode | Description
 --- | ---
-"" | No updating
-"update-repositories" | Updating the repositories "update-environment" | Updating the environment
+"repositories" | Updating the repositories "environment" | Updating the environment

 The update modes can be combined, in which case they are split by the OS's path separator.

 ```python
 print os.environ["CONDA_GIT_UPDATE"].split(os.sep)
 ```

+**NOTE: If no updating is happening, the environment variable will not be available.**

 ### Arguments